Spaghetti Sauce Recipe

 Optional: 1/2 lb. of hamburger that you have cooked separately and drained.

-Add hamburger if you are using it and add the rest of the ingredients except for the parmesan.
+Add the hamburger if you are using it and the rest of the ingredients except for the Parmesan.
 Simmer for at least 10 minutes uncovered while you are boiling high protein (Barilla) pasta noodles.
-Top with grated parmesan that you buy as a chunk of parmesan cheese.
+Top with grated Parmesan that you buy as a chunk of Parmesan cheese.

 270 calories per 1 cup serving